-"Now Springfield Democrats are pushing for a state graduated income tax with a top tier of as much as 11%.
-Illinois, which is struggling to survive economically, undoubtedly would become an economic wasteland if the state's most productive individuals and corporations flee to states with lower tax rates."
+"Now Springfield Democrats are pushing for a graduated personal state income tax with a top tier of as much as 11%.
+This would have a catastrophic effect on the 61% of Illinois businesses that pay income tax under the personal income tax code as 'pass-through' businesses.
+Illinois, which is struggling to survive economically, undoubtedly would become an economic wasteland if the state's most productive individuals and corporations are forced to flee to states with lower tax rates."